Phone: (804) 556-5361 Fax: (804) 784-5146 Hours of Operation: Monday-Friday 6:00 AM – 4:30 PM

 Our Transportation Department is an integral part of the Goochland County Public Schools mission to maximize the potential of every learner.
 In many cases, our drivers are the first point of school contact for students as they begin their school day.
 While our immediate charge is to transport students safely and efficiently, at the heart of our mission is a desire to establish lasting, positive relationships with and among our student riders.

 School Bus Request

 Use this Google Form to request a bus.
 You can also use this form to submit a change of address, change in pick up or drop off, or review of the current bus stop.
 A printed version is at each school.
+Please note all changes can take up to 5 days.
+Information will be sent via email obtained from PowerSchool.
 Don’t forget to follow our bus on our Viafy parent app!

 Bus Stop Policy